radupotop/mailboxdb/DEVELOPMENT.md

 SQLite database, and extracts attachments to disk with metadata in the DB.

-- Core flow lives in mailboxdb/run.py: it loads credentials, connects to IMAP, finds new UIDs after the latest stored message, fetches RFC822 messages, and hands each message to the processor.
+- Core flow lives in mailboxdb/run.py: it loads credentials, connects to IMAP, finds new UIDs after the latest stored mailbox UID, fetches RFC822 messages, and hands each message to the processor.
 - IMAP handling is in mailboxdb/imap.py: Mbox logs in via IMAP4_SSL, gets message UIDs (either all or from the latest UID), fetches each message, and yields parsed email objects plus a SHA-256 checksum.
 - Processing is in mailboxdb/process.py: it deduplicates messages by checksum, extracts attachments (writes them to attachments/ by checksum), strips attachment payloads from the email, and stores:
     - raw message bytes in RawMsg
-    - per-message metadata in MsgMeta (from/to/subject/date/uid/has_attachments)
+    - per-message metadata in MsgMeta (from/to/subject/date/has_attachments)
     - attachment metadata in AttachmentMeta with a many-to-many link to the raw message
 - The DB schema is defined in mailboxdb/model.py and uses Peewee with SQLite at database/messages.db.
 Migrations live in migrations/ and are applied via mailboxdb/run.py --migrate.